wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+- Fixed bug that caused form radio or select default to always be 0

 = 2.9.1 =
 - (28 Aug 2010) - Fixed critical HTML errors on admin settings page.
 - Improved autoresponder settings (now in new fieldset) on admin settings page.